Published on August 8, 2023

 Have you written down your weight loss goals time after time, and perhaps stuck motivational pictures up on the refrigerator many times?

 When you go through the checkout line at the supermarket, do you buy all the magazines whose front covers of every issue promote a new, effortless way to shed those pounds?

 Have you devoted many weeks to each new diet you tried but haven’t taken off weight for good?

 If the answer is yes, I venture to say that what’s really frustrating for you is that you’re regularly bewildered by your own behavior.
-You can’t count the number of times when you’re been on track, eating right, exercising and losing some weight.
+You can’t count the number of times when you’re on track, eating right, exercising and losing some weight.
 Then you rejoice.
 You feel good.
 You’re on the way, going in the right direction.
-But then, all of a sudden something happens.
+But then, suddenly something happens.
 Something throws you off course.
 The diet’s not working anymore and, in utter frustration, furious at yourself, you quit.
 Again.

 Is that you?

-A fattitude is a bad-thought habit: an old, over-learned way of reacting automatically with deliberate thought to a situation or circumstance … and no one is immune, no matter how much someone may know about health, medicine or even psychology.
+A fattitude is a bad-thought habit: an old, over-learned way of reacting automatically with deliberate thought to a situation or circumstance . . . and no one is immune, no matter how much someone may know about health, medicine or even psychology.
 Many with fattitudes beat themselves up because they believe that weight loss and control is really a simple problem with an easy solution.
-It’s absolutely not.
+It’s not.